 14. Gravity Forms

-There are a few free plugins available out there that can solve the problem of creating simple contact forms, but they don’t look that appealing.In addition you’re very limited as to what you can do with the forms.
+There are a few free plugins available out there that can solve the problem of creating simple contact forms, but they don’t look that appealing, to be honest.In

 Gravity Forms is a complete forms package for WordPress.
 Features include a built-in form builder, order forms, styles and layout, WordPress integration and more.
-You can also purchase add-ons to make your forms more functional, such as PayPal, Stripe and Coupons to name a few.

 Last but certainly not least is WordFence, one of the most complete premium WordPress security plugins available.

-Features include, remote and scheduled scans, scan for malware, scan core files including themes and plugins, scan content, scan for backdoors, bad URL’s and changes made to DNS and much more…
+Features include, remote and scheduled scans, scan for malware, scan core files including themes and plugins, scan content, scan for backdoors, bad URL’s and changes made to DNS and much more.